nathan2wong/freecyto/README.md

 	1. Setup a firebase account (https://console.firebase.google.com/).
 	2. Create a new project with a name of your choice.
 	3. Navigate into your project.
 Click `Develop` in the left panel and `Database` to create the database with default settings.
 	4. Go back to the `Project Overview` page and create a web app by clicking the web icon on the front page.
-Proceed with the registration (do not check the `Also set up Firebas/e Hosting` option).
+Proceed with the registration (do not check the `Also set up Firebase Hosting` option).
 ![Create Web app](img/create_webapp.png)
 	5. Obtain the Firebase configuration credentials in the script they provide.
 ![Get Firestore Credentials](img/get_credentials.png)